zhentian-wan/angular-suspense/projects/ngx-suspense/README.md

 # NgxSuspense

-This library is an experimetnal implementation of React Suspense for Angular.
+This library is an experimental implementation of React Suspense for Angular.

 ## [DEMO](https://codesandbox.io/s/ngx-suspense-dgjhh)